AndreaMariani-AM/Docker/Notes.md

 and the use singularity to pull it and use it in the HPC.
 For now i'll follow Arnaud tutorial here: https://web.microsoftstream.com/video/6bd1f122-29f5-4844-9c02-3fb4d5a7aa22 and then i'll update it with more specific softwares i want to use for our pipelines.

-Docker images have to be tested on local machines and can't be created on the cluster.

-Docker images can be used on local machines, with singularity i can use it on the cluster.
-This is because using docker requires you to be root user and that can't be on the HPC (too risky).
+Docker images have to be tested on local machines and can't be created on the cluster, but with singularity i can use it on the cluster.
+This is because when using docker and accessing an image it'll allow you to become root user of that machine and that's NO BUENO on the HPC.

 # Docker file